Tomomi-K1/pawmatch-fullstack/README.md

 - Ask a series of questions to find out the user's preference for a pet.
 - Rather than a showing list of pets, this website will show a randomly chosen pet one by one up to 10 animals.
 - A User will choose yes, no, maybe on the pet shown.
-- Website will create a list of animals with “yes” and “maybe”.
-Users can edit the lists and add comments to each pet.
+- Website will create a list of animals with “yes” and “maybe”. -Users can edit the lists and add comments to each pet.
-- In the list, users would be able to see where those pets are located on the map.
-- Users will be able to share their list with others.
-- Users can also rate and leave a comment about shelter or rescue organizations to share their opinions with others.

 #### 8. User flow